jigish/slate/README.md

 #### Modal Key ####

 `modal-key` is any one of the Allowed Keys.
 If using a `modal-key`, pressing that key will cause the Slate menu bar icon to change indicating modal mode is activated. then clicking `key` will activate the binding.
 Modal mode will remain active until `key` has been pressed or `modal-key` is pressed again.
 You may specify multiple bindings with the same `modal-key` as long as `key` is different.
+Also, `modal-key` can accompany a comma or semicolon separated list of modifier keys listed above.
+This will cause that entire keystroke to be considered the modal activation binding.
+For example: `bind 1:f4,ctrl,alt` will result in the modal keystroke being ctrl+alt+f4.
+After pressing that keystroke, modal mode will be activated and pressing 1 after that will activate the binding.

 #### Operation ####